veertuinc/anka-docs/intel/Anka Virtualization/Troubleshooting Guides and Logs/guides/anka-virtualization/anka-create-stuck-or-failing.md

 ---
-title: "anka create is stuck or failing"
+title: "VM creation is stuck or failing"
-linkTitle: "anka create is stuck or failing"
+linkTitle: "VM creation is stuck or failing"
 weight: 1
 ---